Cybersecurity in the Holiday Season

 Both B2B and B2C companies invest heavily in winter sales surge activities, where security often takes a back seat.
 It is also a huge bid on closing the last quarter of the year on a high.
 Both traffic and online payments obviously rise within these months, leaving little time to focus on anything else.

-In one of our previous posts, we have already talked about how overlooking security and updates may lead to undetected OWASP vulnerabilities that pose data breach and server downtime risks.
+In one of our previous posts, we have already talked about how overlooking cybersecurity and updates may lead to undetected OWASP vulnerabilities that pose data breach and server downtime risks.
 Shouldn’t it be the first step to making people comfortable with sharing card info online and of course to prevent exploitation?
 Unfortunately, many organizations know little about it.

 Gartner estimates that 70% of all hacks happened at the application layer.
 These apps are complex to build and even more complex to find out what is wrong with them, given that a major chunk of the code comes from the Open Source.
-In fact, last December only AliExpress from Alibaba Marketplace was detected with Cross Site Scripting (XSS) vulnerability that allowed attackers to take over a few of the merchant accounts.
+In fact, last December only AliExpress from Alibaba Marketplace was detected with Cross-Site Scripting (XSS) vulnerability that allowed attackers to take over a few of the merchant accounts.

 So, what’s the solution?
 It is critical for organizations to find out weaknesses within the framework even when human resources are unavailable or just too busy for the task.
 That is when Web Application Scanning becomes so critical.
 It not only finds vulnerabilities continuously but also helps you prioritize on what needs your attention first.

 Web Application Firewall is the other important piece of the process that blocks attacks from hackers even when you cannot repair or patch the application.
-It becomes even more important if the package includes DDoS protection, which is a major cause of concern for most businesses during the holiday season.
+It becomes even more important if the package includes DDoS Protection, which is a major cause of concern for most businesses during the holiday season.

 Machines, unlike human brains, work on simplified binary logic.
 They respond to conditions that must lead to a simple ‘YES’ or ‘NO’, and absolutely nothing between it.
 On the other hand, people running businesses think.
 They make decisions.
 Often quickly, frequently, and making them out most of the available information, which can create logic loopholes that even automated scanning cannot detect.

-False positive is one of such problems that cost companies millions every year.
+False-positive is one of such problems that cost companies millions every year.
 It is basically a false alarm caused by a flaw in logic.
 Think of a security guard whose job is to keep suspicious individuals out of your property, but who instead denies access to your family members due to some misplaced understanding of what you told him.
 Wouldn’t that frustrate you to a level of firing that security guard?
-That is something that a web application firewall can face too.
+That is something that a Web Application Firewall can face too.

 That is why larger organizations will inevitably look for security options that bring the human advantage to the equation.